 29. Statutory requirements vary from state to state.
 While it is desirable to minimize these variations, to the extent that they exist it is the objective of NAIC statutory accounting principles to provide the standard against which the exceptions will be measured and disclosed if material.

-FN 2 - The GAAP framework applicable to insurance accounting is set forth in Statements of Financial Accounting Concepts One, Two, Five, and Six.
+FN 2 - The GAAP framework applicable to insurance accounting is set forth in Statements of Financial Accounting Concepts Five and Eight.
 These documents, promulgated by the Financial Accounting Standards Board, set forth the objectives and concepts which are used in developing accounting and reporting standards.

 V. Statutory Hierarchy